Yash-Kavaiya/vertex_ai_hackarathon_Banky/README.md

 - **Voice Interaction:** Incorporating voice recognition capabilities to enable hands-free banking interactions.
 - **Expanded Services:** Integrating more banking services such as loan applications, credit score monitoring, and budget planning tools.
 - **User Feedback Loop:** Implementing a feedback mechanism to gather user input and continuously improve Banky's performance and user satisfaction.

-By continuing to innovate and expand Banky's capabilities, we aim to set a new standard for digital banking assistants, making financial services more accessible, secure, and personalized for users worldwide.